-Graduating in December 2025, Magna Cum Laude from Arizona State University, I am proud to have earned my Bachelor’s in Global Management from the Thunderbird School of Global Management, who ranks 36th nationally, and #1 globally in international business.
+Graduating Magna Cum Laude (GPA of 3.76) from Arizona State University, I am proud to have earned my Bachelor’s in Global Management from the Thunderbird School of Global Management, who ranks 36th nationally, and #1 globally in international business.

 The Bachelor’s in Global Management program develops leaders who can drive sustainable prosperity and effectively guide organizations in complex, global environments.
 It elevates expertise in international business, entrepreneurship, leadership, and navigating diverse markets through a comprehensive curriculum that includes: